-Students who wish to initiate a withdrawal from RMCAD must obtain a form from the Office of Academic Advising.
-The withdrawal form requires signatures from the Student Accounts Office, Financial Aid and Academic Advisor, and the Registrar.
+Students withdrawing from RMCAD must obtain a form from the Office of the Registrar.
+The withdrawal form requires signatures from the Student Accounts Office, Financial Aid and Student Advisor, the Department Chair, and the Registrar.
 No exception may be made to this policy.

 If a refund is due to a student who has withdrawn from RMCAD, as determined by the Student Accounts Office according to RMCAD refund policy, the refund will be mailed within 30 days of the student’s completion of the formal college withdrawal process.